 |Concrete||0.92 – 0.96|

-A constant temperature, heat flux or power source can be added to represent the behavior of heating or cooling walls.
-If initial boundary temperature predicted by the user, the solver will achieve the convergence faster.
+A constant temperature, heat flux, or power source can be added to represent the behavior of heating or cooling walls.
+If the initial boundary temperature predicted by the user is closer to the final value, the solver will achieve convergence faster.

-External walls are the walls, assumed to be interacting often with ambient conditions.
-Often a considerable temperature difference is existed, therefore a high heat transfer is expected.
+External walls are walls assumed to be interacting often with ambient conditions.
+Often a considerable temperature difference exists, therefore a high heat transfer is expected.

-First model: Wall is assumed to be too thin and/or conductivity is too high, so wall resistance is expected
+- No wall thermal: Wall is assumed to be too thin and/or conductivity is too high, so wall resistance is expected.

-Third model: A single wall, with single material.
+- Layer wall thermal: A single wall, with a single material.
 Thermal conductivity and layer thickness is assigned.
 Solver calculates resistance.

 Windows can be defined similarly to walls, except the radiative behavior is different.
 SimScale does not differentiate emissivity of different spectrums.
-Currently, we recommend to assign radiative behaviour as Transparent.
+Currently, we recommend assigning radiative behaviour as transparent.
 This will ensure that the window surface is not going to be included in radiative heat transfer.
 Thus, assigning an additional radiative source will release energy from the window surface, without changing the window temperature.

 The following picture represents an example case to clarify the conditions explained above.
 Boundary conditions are defined as follows:

-- Cylindrical obstacle: Adiabatic wall, grey body (this represents a furniture, blocking the sunlight)
+- Cylindrical obstacle: Adiabatic wall, opaque (this represents furniture, blocking the sunlight)

-- External wall: External convection, a hot climate, a constant u-value, grey body
+- External wall: External convection, a hot climate, a constant U-value, opaque

-- Ceiling: External convection, a hot climate, a constant u-value, grey body
+- Ceiling: External convection, a hot climate, a constant U-value, opaque

-- Cooling floor: Constant temperature, grey body (this represents floor cooling system)
+- Cooling floor: Constant temperature, opaque (this represents floor cooling system)

-The temperature results on the domain clearly shows the temperature gradient between the cold surface and poorly insulated ceiling, which is exposed to hot ambient conditions.
-In front of the window, a high temperature region is seen.
+The temperature results clearly show the temperature gradient between the cold surface and the poorly insulated ceiling, which is exposed to hot ambient conditions.
+In front of the window, a high-temperature region is seen.
 This shows that there is a hot object below the ceiling in this region.

-To be able to see the temperature on the walls more clearly fluid domain, some walls, and ceiling are removed.
-Now the floor, adiabatic walls, and the window is visible.
-One can notice that the frontal surfaces of the adiabatic obstacle looks warmer than the other surfaces.
+To be able to see the temperature on the walls more clearly, some walls and the ceiling are hidden.
+Now the floor, adiabatic walls, and the window are visible.
+One can notice that the frontal surfaces of the adiabatic obstacle look warmer than the other surfaces.
 The possible reason might be that the frontal surface receives radiation energy from the window.

-Net Radiative Heat Flux contour shows that the frontal surface of the cylinder receives most of the radiation energy.
-In addition, one can see that warmer objects (adiabatic wall and window) has negative net radiative heat flux value, while colder objects (floor and cylinder) has a positive one.
-Finally, lower net radiative heat flux on the floor, behind the obstacle shows that furniture blocks the radiative energy dissipation coming through the window.
+Net radiative heat flux contours show that the frontal surface of the cylinder receives most of the radiation energy.
+In addition, one can see that warmer objects (adiabatic wall and window) have a negative net radiative heat flux value, while colder objects (floor and cylinder) have a positive one.
+Finally, lower net radiative heat flux on the floor and behind the obstacle shows that furniture blocks the radiative energy dissipation coming through the window.